Planning Tools & Resources

 Logging on to Naviance

-Naviance can be accessed from the your Student or Parent page by clicking on the Naviance icon.
+Naviance can be accessed from the Student or Parent Portal on the FHS website by clicking on the Naviance icon.
 Students must be logged in to their FUHSD Google Account to access Naviance.

 Students and parents each have a Naviance account.
 Log-in with the e-mail address and the password created.
 If you forgot the password, follow the instructions on the log-in page.

-Direct any questions about Naviance to Ms. Yanez in the College & Career Center or to your Guidance Counselor.
+Direct any questions about Naviance to Ms. Magallon in the College & Career Center or to your School Counselor.

 Financial Aid